Embarking on a cross country journey?

 7. Clean Your Home Before You Leave

 Before leaving for your cross-country move, clean your home from top to bottom.
-This will make it easier for the new owners or tenants and give you peace of mind knowing that everything is in its place.
-If possible, hire a professional cleaning service to do a deep cleaning for you.
+This will make it easier for the new owners or tenants and give you peace of mind knowing everything is in its place.
+If possible, hire a professional cleaning service to do a deep cleaning.

 8 .
 Start To Say Goodbye To Your Friends And Neighbors

-Finally, start to say goodbye to your friends and neighbors before leaving for your cross-country move.
-If possible, throw a going away party or have a picnic in the park.
-This is a great way to say goodbye and make some great memories before starting this new chapter in your life.
+Finally, say goodbye to your friends and neighbors before leaving for your cross-country move.
+Throw a going away party or have a picnic in the park.
+This is a great way to say goodbye and make some great memories.

 6 Weeks Before The Move